 |Link tracking||Automated birthday texts|

 |Segment your contacts|

 |Real text messages|

 |100% carrier & CTIA compliance|

 |Two factor authentication|

-First, let’s look at the different use cases for text message prospecting and marketing in real estate.
+First, let’s look at the different use cases for real estate SMS marketing and prospecting.

 In my article about real estate prospecting conversion rates, I defined what prospecting is.